open-telemetry/opentelemetry-java-instrumentation/instrumentation/java-http-client/library/README.md

 ### Usage

-The instrumentation library contains a `HttpClient` wrapper that provides OpenTelemetry-based spans and context propagation.
+The instrumentation library contains an `HttpClient` wrapper that provides OpenTelemetry-based spans and context propagation.

 ```java